burkeholland/developer-tools-workshop/labs/02-navigation.md

     - Notice this closed the file and second editor group since no other files are present within it.
 26. Press `CTRL/CMD + P` and type "scratchpad" to open the `scratchpad.js` file again but now in editor group 1
 27. Press `CTRL/CMD + SHIFT + {` to cycle focus between open files (`index.js` and `scratchpad.js`)
+28. Close the current file you have in focus with `CTRL/CMD + W`
+29. Reopen the closed file with `CTRl/CMD + SHIFT + T`
+30. Go to a specific line with `CTRL + G` and enter a line number to go to (e.g. 5)

 ## File Content Navigation

-The following steps walk you through keyboard shortcuts to move around with an open file
+The following steps walk you through keyboard shortcuts to move around within an open file

 1. Press `CTRL/CMD + P`, type "simple index" and select the `index.js` file
 2. Scroll up or down in the file: `CTRL/CMD + up arrow/down arrow`